gbmhunter/blog/content/electronics/circuit-design/digital-logic/gates/_index.md

 {{% figure src="and-gate-from-diodes-and-resistors.svg" width="300px" caption="An AND gate made from basic diode logic." %}}

 Before long you'll be struck with the solemn realization you can't create a NOT gate (inverter) from pure diode logic (or any gates that require inverting capabilities, such as NAND or NOR gates). *This limits you to being only able to make AND or OR gates*, and hence it's usefulness is severely limited.
-NOT gates are constructable as soon as you add switching elements, such as transistors. [^_resistor_transistor_logic_rtl, Resistor-transistor logic] is the extension of diode logic but the addition of transistors.
+NOT gates are constructable as soon as you add switching elements, such as transistors.
+[Resistor-transistor logic](#resistor-transistor-logic-rtl) is the extension of diode logic but the addition of transistors.

 ### Resistor-Transistor Logic (RTL)